-The New Testament is full of commands regarding unity among believers.
-But it is also full of examples where unity is not present.
+Disunity among believers: The New Testament is full of commands on how to maintain unity.
+But, it is also full of examples where unity is not present.
 Consider some of the following examples.

 1. Disunity among the disciples.
 “And they came to Capernaum.
 And when he was in the house he asked them, ‘What were you discussing on the way?’
 But they kept silent, for on the way they had argued with one another about who was the greatest” (Mark 9:33-34).